terra-hq/vue-form/README.md

         -   **disabled**: Boolean value indicating whether the textarea is disabled (Optional - Default is false) - (Boolean).
         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added to each checkbox individually (Optional - Default is false) - (Boolean).

--   **TGroup of radio buttons**
+-   **Group of radio buttons**
-    The GroupRadio component allows users to select a single option from a list of radio buttons.
+    The TGroupRadio component allows users to select a single option from a list of radio buttons.

     -   Props:
         -   **options**: (Required) An array of objects representing the options in the radio button group.
 Each object should have the properties `id` (value of the option) and `label` (display label of the option) - [{id: String, label: String}[]].